 9.1 Materials

-The recordable area of the tape shall consist of a base material (oriented polyethylene terephthalate film or equivalent) coated on one side with a strong yet flexible layer of evaporated metal material (or equivalent).
+The recordable area of the tape shall consist of a base material coated on one side with a strong yet flexible layer of evaporated metal material or equivalent.
 The back surface may be coated.
+The base material shall be